trey-capps/trey-capps.github.io/content/posts/happiness_analysis.md

 To better understand what specific factors contribute to one's happiness, regression techniques can be used.

 ### Full Model
-When building a model, we will consider all variables because it is not known which varibles will best explain Happiness Score.
+When building a model, we will consider all variables because it is not known which variables will best explain the Happiness Score.
 The full model will be specified as follows:
 ```
 fit_full <- lm(`Happiness Score` ~ ., data = train_df)
 summary(fit_full)
 ```
-This model is a good start but the data may be able to be explained with a more simplier model.
+This model is a good start but the data may be able to be explained with a simpler model.
 Another thing we want to consider is the importance each feature plays in predicting happiness.
 The full model does not give us this information.

 ### Regularization with Elastic Net
 Using regularization methods, we are able to shrink less important coefficients to (or close to) zero.
-This will help with feautre importance as well possibly determining a simpler model.
+This will help with feature importance as well as possibly determining a simpler model.

 In this case, elastic net can be used.
-Cross validation can be used to determine the best value for λ (the penalty constant) and α (α: [0,1] where 0 = Ridge, 1 = Lasso).
+Cross-validation can be used to determine the best value for λ (the penalty constant) and α (α: [0,1] where 0 = Ridge, 1 = Lasso).
 Because regularization methods are being used, the data will be centered and scaled before a model is fit.
-Elastic net can be fit using the "car" package in R; 5 fold cross validation can be used.
+Elastic net can be fit using the "car" package in R; 5-fold cross-validation can be used.
 ```
 set.seed(123)
 control <- trainControl(method = "cv", number = 5) # 5 fold CV